-This article looks at some of the best foods for people with diabetes to eat, as well as which foods to limit or balance in the diet.
+This article looks at some of the best foods for people with diabetes, which foods to limit, and how to ensure a balanced diet.

 Whole grains contain high levels of fiber and more nutrients than refined white grains.

 Whole wheat and whole grains are lower on the glycemic index (GI) scale than white breads and rice.
-This means that they have less of an impact on blood sugar.
+This means that they have less of an effect on blood sugar.

 Good examples of whole grains to include in the diet are:

-People need a certain amount of healthful fats to keep their body functioning and to promote heart and brain health.
+People need certain amounts of healthy fats to keep their body functioning and to promote heart and brain health.

-The ADA report that a diet high in polyunsaturated and monounsaturated fats can improve blood sugar control and blood lipids in people with diabetes.
+The American Diabetes Association (ADA) reports that a Mediterranean diet, a dietary plan high in polyunsaturated and monounsaturated fats may improve blood sugar management and blood lipids in people with diabetes.